Man In MAGA Hat Allegedly Unloads Can Of Bear Spray Into Crowd Of Anti-Trump Protesters

 — Santa Claus, CEO (@SantaInc) October 21, 2019

 Police later arrested the man, identified by HuffPost as 32-year-old David Nicholas Dempsey.
 He’s been booked on suspicion of illegal use of tear gas, assault with a caustic chemical and parole violations.
-He was also on parole for a prior weapons conviction, and Hicks says he has a “fairly extensive” criminal record.
+Dempsey is on parole for a prior weapons conviction, and Hicks says he has a “fairly extensive” criminal record.

 Dempsey, for his part, can be heard in the video telling police he was “attacked” by “libtards” and “flag-burning commies” as he was being placed into handcuffs.

-Meanwhile, police are looking for another man who may have attacked the crowd with bear repellent or some other chemical.
+Meanwhile, police are looking for another man who also may have attacked the crowd with bear repellent or some other chemical.

-As for the protesters, five people were treated at the scene.
-Nobody was taken to the hospital and there were no serious injuries.
+As for the protesters, while five people were treated at the scene, nobody was taken to the hospital and there were no serious injuries.

 As previously reported by The Inquisitr, violence between supporters and opponents of Donald Trump has been somewhat commonplace ever since he announced his candidacy, usually at Trump rallies but oftentimes in seemingly-random contexts.
-Usually that violence consists of punches and shoves, and oftentimes people wearing MAGA hats have reported having had their hats angrily pulled off of their heads by Trump detractors.
+Usually, that violence consists of punches and shoves, and people wearing MAGA hats frequently report having had their hats angrily pulled off of their heads by Trump detractors.